 If you have tested or replaced the float assembly and the water still is not filling up the inside of the dishwasher, chances are the float switch is not working.

 To access the switch you will need to remove the lower cover of the dishwasher and test the switch for continuity.
+If it fails the test, you can contact the manufacturer and purchase a new switch.

 Once you get the new switch and get it swapped out and get everything buttoned backup and turn the breaker back on in the electrical panel.